cheer4ftc/Ultrasonic1Shot/README.md

 Other methods are getUltrasonicLevelMin(), ...Median(), and ...Max() which return the min, median, and max of the previous 5 ultrasonic level readings.
 5 is a static int BUFFER_SIZE that can be changed in the UltrasonicSensorThread code.

-Thanks to Team25 for the Ultrasonic 1Shot code.
+Thanks to Team25 for the Ultrasonic single shot code!